-When people think of glaucoma, a leading cause of blindness, they usually associate it with adults, especially older adults.
+Glaucoma is usually associated with adults, especially older adults.
 Although rare, pediatric glaucoma—also referred to as congenital glaucoma, pediatric, or infantile glaucoma—occurs in babies and young children.

 While there are many similarities between adult and childhood glaucoma, there are also several differences.
 Pediatric glaucoma can become aggressive very quickly.
 While glaucoma can cause vision loss in children, unlike adults, they can also have permanent vision loss from amblyopia and corneal scarring before treatment.